ckim309/Netflix-Key-Performance-Index/README.md

 3. Latin America
 4. Asia-Pacific

-- Where dp most of our subscribers come from?
+- Where do most of our subscribers come from?
 1. US & Canada
 2. EMEA
 3. Latin America
 4. Asia-Pacific

+Quarterly Trend
   - US & Canada:
     - leads all regions in the total amount of revenue generated and total number of subscribers
     - constant increase in total revenue